qinyu631-boop/qinyu631-boop.github.io/_pages/publication_list.md

 *Manuscript in preparation*

 Using bidirectional urban migration flows and plausibly exogenous variation in pollution, this study shows that households respond to environmental risks when choosing destinations.
 Cleaner cities attract more migrants, particularly where social services and environmental regulation are stronger, indicating that environmental quality is an emerging driver of internal migration in developing economies.

 ---

-### Immigration, Language Proficiency and Health: Evidence from OECD Countries
-*With Jackie Wahba and Michael Vlassopoulos — Manuscript in preparation*

-We study how language proficiency affects migrant children's social integration and mental health outcomes using harmonised international microdata.
-Stronger language skills are linked to fewer bullying incidents, improved peer relationships, and better psychosocial well-being.
-The results highlight the importance of language support programmes in promoting inclusion.

----